mk-fg/fgtk/README.rst

 | Script can be run without any options to print config file example.
 | Can work with multiple evdev inputs (uses asyncio to poll stuff).

-Requires python3, python-evdev_, standard "uinput" kernel module enabled/loaded,
-read access to specified evdev(s) and rw to /dev/uinput.
+Requires python, python-evdev_, standard "uinput" kernel module enabled/loaded, read access to specified evdev(s) and rw to /dev/uinput.

 .. _python-evdev: http://python-evdev.readthedocs.org/

-exclip
-''''''
+exclip_
+'''''''
+.. _exclip: desktop/exclip

 Small standalone C binary based on xclip_ code to copy primary X11 selection text (utf-8) from terminal (or whatever else) to clipboard as a single line,